 The desire to address challenging problems at local, state, national and international levels is felt by all ages and professions.
-From pursuing a nonprofit career to volunteering one’s professional skills, the ways to have an impact are as varied as the problems.
+From pursuing a nonprofit management degree to volunteering one’s professional skills, the ways to have an impact are as varied as the problems.
 Use this guide to find out how to combine a passion for making a difference while using one’s specialized career knowledge.

 Linking College Degrees to Nonprofit Careers